 A: No, according to the Arkansas Attorney General.
-The mayor's regular veto authority (see ACA §§ 14-43-504, 14-44-107, 14-45-105) is not invocable in this situation, because the two-thirds majority that is needed to override a veto [Id. at §§ 504(e)(2) (B); 107(b)(2)(B); 105(b)(2)(B)] will have already been achieved, thus making a veto futile (Ark.
+The mayor's regular veto authority (see A.C.A. §§ 14-43-504, 14-44-107, 14-45-105) is not available in this situation, because the two-thirds majority that is needed to override a veto will have already been achieved, thus making a veto futile (Ark.
 Atty.
 Gen. Op.
 No. 99-077).

-Q: Does the mayor's power to appoint a department head such as a police chief as provided in ACA § 14-42-110)(a)(1) apply equally to the appointment of an "interim" chief?
+Q: Does the mayor's power to appoint a department head such as a police chief as provided in A.C.A. § 14-42-110 (a)(1) apply equally to the appointment of an "interim" chief?

 A: State statutes do not provide for interim appointments as such.
-ACA § 14-42-110(a)(1) merely provides that the mayor shall appoint department heads, subject to a two-thirds (2/3) override by the council.
+A.C.A. § 14-42-110(a)(1) merely provides that the mayor shall appoint department heads, subject to a two-thirds (2/3) override by the council.
 The statute does not make any distinction based on the duration of the chief's tenure in office.
 Therefore, the mere fact that the mayor's appointment is intended to be temporary or interim in nature does not change the statutory grant of power to appoint the department head.